CO₂ Removal (CDR)

 PROS:

-- Able to address existing CO2 in atmosphere
+- Able to address existing CO2 emissions from decentralised sources

 CONS: